mzattera/v4j/docs/005/index.md

 We then see [{2}](#Note2) that tokens can be classified as follows:

-- 27'743 tokens (88.6% of total), corresponding to 2'820 different terms (55.2% of total), can be decomposed by using the above rules.
+- 27'743 tokens (88.6% of total), corresponding to 2'820 different terms (55.2% of total), can be decomposed in slots accordingly to the above rules.
 We will call these words "**regular**".

 - 2'956 tokens (9.4% of total), corresponding to 1'856 different terms (36.4% of total), can be divided in two parts, each composed by at least two Voynich characters, where each of these parts is a regular term.
 We will call these words "**separable**".